Lovre Kalinić: Permanent return to Hajduk Split

 On 1 July 2022, Kalinić signed for Hajduk Split once again, this time on a permanent transfer.
 The details were not announced by either club, but it was rumoured to have been a free transfer.

 International career

 After Stipe Pletikosa retired from international football in 2014, Kalinić became Croatia's second choice goalkeeper behind Danijel Subašić.
 He made his debut for Croatia in a November 2014 friendly match against Argentina.
 He was part of Croatia's UEFA Euro 2016 squad.

 In May 2018 he was named in Croatia's 23-man squad for the 2018 FIFA World Cup in Russia.
-He played the last match of group stage against Iceland making several crucial saves.
-Croatia finished as the runners-up of the tournament, losing to France in the final.
+He played the last match of the group stage against Iceland making several crucial saves.
+Croatia finished as the runners-up of the tournament, losing 4–2 to France in the final.

 After the tournament ended, Subašić retired from international football.
 Kalinić has thus been appointed as the first choice goalkeeper for the national team.
 However, due to injuries and the consequent drop in form, he was benched again in favour of Dominik Livaković.

+He was an unused substitute at the delayed UEFA Euro 2020, as Livaković played all four matches, and remained on the standby list for the 2022 FIFA World Cup, as Ivica Ivušić and Ivo Grbić were chosen to be reserve goalkeepers.
+Kalinić's last game for Croatia was a November 2019 friendly against Georgia, where he failed to save a weak shot from Giorgi Papunashvili, giving the Georgians the lead.
+However, Croatia turned the match into a 2–1 victory.